Here are some possible debt ceiling escape hatches for McCarthy, Biden

 Looking to dial up pressure on the other side, Republicans and Democrats alike have shied away from pushing for a short-term hike to the debt limit to buy more time for negotiations.

-Press secretary Karine Jean-Pierre on Tuesday said “That is something that both the Speaker and we have said is — the Speaker has been very clear that is not on the table.”
+Speaker Kevin McCarthy (R-Calif.) said Monday, “I don’t think a short-term extension benefits anybody.”

-And Speaker Kevin McCarthy (R-Calif.) said on Monday, “I don’t think a short-term extension benefits anybody.”
+And press secretary Karine Jean-Pierre on Tuesday said, “That is something that both the Speaker and we have said is — the Speaker has been very clear that is not on the table.”

 “No, we have to pay our bills,” Rep. Debbie Wasserman Schultz (D-Fla.) told The Hill.
 “And we have to take care of the needs of the American people, and we have to have responsible Republicans who are willing to step up and do the right thing.”